wikipedia

 When to use it

-Use it when choosing garment size or explaining why finished measurements are larger than body measurements.
+Use it when choosing a garment size or comparing finished measurements with body measurements.

 What to check

-Check body measurements, finished garment measurements and the pattern recommendation for intended fit.
+Check bust or chest measurement, finished garment measurement and the pattern recommendation for intended ease.